digital-blueprint/dispatch-app/README.md

 - `--dbp-override-image-nextcloud` is used to override the cloud image on the connection screen of the Nextcloud file picker
     - example CSS: `html { --dbp-override-image-nextcloud: url(/icons/nextcloud.svg); }`

+## "dbp-greenlight" Slots

+These are common slots for the appshell.
+You can find the documentation of these slot in the `README.md` of the appshell webcomponent.

 ## Design Note

 To ensure a uniform and responsive design the activity should occupy 100% of the window width when the activity width is less than 768 px.